mickmuzac/digitalwave/README.md

 ## Client:

 ### Target:
-Our MVP only targets Google Chrome and Firefox for Android devices (and technically anything with a camera).
+Our MVP only targets Google Chrome and Firefox for Android devices (and technically any device with a camera).
 Unfortunately, Safari does not support [getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia), so it is impossible to interface with the cameras of iOS devices and Macs from the web (using Chrome on those devices may be a possibility).
+Creating native apps on those platforms could be a possibility down the line.

-0. The client has access to the user's camera and get the information from the Camera
+0. The client has access to the user's camera and get the information from the camera
 0. The browser processes the image and determines the most vibrant color
 0. The client renders a color that covers the entire screen